pgtoolz/pg_backup/tests/Readme.md

 Enable compatibility tests:
  export PGPROBACKUPBIN_OLD=/path/to/previous_version_pg_probackup_binary

-Specify path to pg_probackup binary file.
-By default tests use <Path to Git repository>/pg_probackup/ export PGPROBACKUPBIN=<path to pg_probackup>
+Specify path to pg_backup binary file.
+By default tests use <Path to Git repository>/pg_backup/ export PGPROBACKUPBIN=<path to pg_probackup>

 Remote backup depends on key authentication to local machine via ssh as current user. export PGPROBACKUP_SSH_REMOTE=ON

 Run tests that are relied on advanced debugging features.
-For this mode, pg_probackup should be compiled without optimizations.
+For this mode, pg_backup should be compiled without optimizations.
 For example:
 CFLAGS="-O0" ./configure --prefix=/path/to/prefix --enable-debug --enable-cassert --enable-depend --enable-tap-tests --enable-nls

  export PGPROBACKUP_GDB=ON